ingvardsen/spc-edu-2024/README.md

 # spc-edu-2024

-Simple Javascript games and animations

-Serves as educational purpose.
+Small web games in HTML, CSS and JavaScript used in teaching.